ZILtoid1991/iota/manual/A_Misc_OS.md

 ```

-Applications work without it, but will have some limitations, e.g. an older style GUI.
+Applications work without it, but will have some limitations, e.g. an older style GUI (not always applicable).

-(NOTE: even)
+NOTE: Do not use Windres alongside of any non-dwarf symbol build tools!
+The two does not mix well.